jpverkamp/blog/content/reviews/books/Dennis E. Taylor/Bobiverse/2 - For We Are Many.md

 ---
 > Even though I watched the action remotely via a floating observation drone, I could still feel my nether regions puckering up in fear.
 At times like this, I wondered if I hadn’t gone a little overboard with the level of detail in my virtual-reality environment.
 There was no reason for me to even have nether regions, let alone for them to pucker.

 It remains wonderfully fascinating to see how the Bobs spread out and deal with all manner of problems throughout the universe, from a failing Earth, to fascinating alien worlds, to species both young to help and... otherwise.
-It's a crazy universe and {{< goodreads book="For We Are Many" >}} just takes the formula {{< goodreads book="We Are Legion" text="We Are Legion (We Are Bob)" >}} established and runs with it.
+It's a crazy universe and {{< goodreads book="For We Are Many" >}} just takes the formula [[We Are Legion (We Are Bob)]]() established and runs with it.

 <!--more-->